lifeOnHack/home_test_clutch/README.md

 ----- PAT NOTES -------

 - When using GitHub Enterprise SSO, you must authorize your Personal Access Token (PAT) for your organization under Developer Settings.

+- GitHub REST API does NOT expose PATs directly for security.
+  In practice, you'd use the Audit Log API or GitHub Advanced Security.

+------- Scalability ---------
+the main function gets parameters you can modify to fetch data from others APIs, notice you need to match the .env variables to the correct tokens needed for the platform you are using